World's Oldest Art

 Patagonia, Argentina.

-For more about the chronology of art during the Acheulian, Mousterian, Aurignacian, Gravettian, Solutrean and Magdalenian eras of the Stone Age, see: Prehistoric Art Timeline.
+For more about the chronology of art during the Stone Age, see: Prehistoric Art Timeline.